 In response to the COVID-19 pandemic, the Financial Accounting Standards Board ("FASB") issued interpretive guidance addressing the accounting treatment for lease concessions attributable to the pandemic.
 Under this guidance, entities may elect to account for such lease concessions consistent with how they would be accounted for under ASC 842 if the enforceable rights and obligations for the lease concessions already existed within the lease agreement, regardless of whether such enforceable rights and obligations are explicitly outlined within the lease.
 This accounting treatment may only be applied if (1) the lease concessions were granted as a direct result of the pandemic, and (2) the total cash flows under the modified lease are less than or substantially the same as the cash flows under the original lease agreement.
-As a result, entities that make this election will not have to analyze each lease to determine whether enforceable rights and obligations for concessions as lease modifications within the scope of ASC 842.
+As a result, entities that make this election will not have to analyze each lease to determine whether enforceable rights and obligations for concessions exist within the contract, and may elect not to account for these concessions as lease modifications within the scope of ASC 842.